arangodb/spring-data-demo/README.md

 findByLocationWithin.forEach(System.out::println);
 ```

-As you can see in our console output. both 'Winterfell' and 'Vaes Dothrak' are located within a 50 kilometers radius around our point.
-But only 'Vaes Dothrak' is obviously more than 40 kilometers away of it.
+As you can see in our console output, both 'Winterfell' and 'Vaes Dothrak' are located within a 50 kilometers radius around our point.
+But only 'Vaes Dothrak' is obviously more than 40 kilometers away from it.

 ```
 ## Find all locations within 50 kilometers of 'Winterfell'